Types of Barbells – Introduction

 They’re not as flexible as a deadlift bar or as whippy as an Olympic bar, but they’re strong enough for hardcore workouts and should provide many years of faithful service.

-You can use a multipurpose bar for cleans, snatches, deadlifts, squats, and any other barbell exercise.
+A multipurpose bar can be used for cleans, snatches, deadlifts, squats, and other barbell exercises.

 They’re ideal for CrossFit and home gyms, too.